fpereiro/gotoB/readme.md

 4. Views depend on parts of the store and are automatically updated whenever the relevant part of the store changes.
 5. Views can contain DOM elements that can call events.

+An app written with gotoв will mostly consist of *views* and *responders* (responders are functions that are executed by events).

+## FAQ

+### Why did you write another javascript framework?!?

+I experience two difficulties with existing javascript frontend frameworks:

+1. They are hard to understand, at least for me.
+2. They are constantly changing.

+The combination of these two characteristics mean that I must constantly spend an enormous amount of time and effort to remain an effective frontend developer.
+Which makes me unhappy, because complex things frustrate me and I am quite lazy when it comes to things I don't enjoy.

+Rather than submit to this grind or reject it altogether (and missing out the possibility of creating my webapps), I took a third way out, by deciding to write a frontend framework that:

+1. Is optimized for understanding.
+2. Built on fundamentals, so that the framework will change [less and less as times goes by](https://en.wikipedia.org/wiki/Asymptote).

+And, of course, gotoв must be very useful for building a real webapp.

+### Is gotoв for me?

+**gotoв is for you if:**

+- You have freedom to decide the technology you use.
+- Complexity is a massive turn-off for you.
+- You like ES5 javascript.
+- You miss not having to compile your javascript.
+- You enjoy understanding the internals of a tool, so that you can then use it with precision and confidence.
+- You like technology that's a bit strange.
+- You want to build a community together with me.

+**gotoв is *not* for you if**:

+- You need to support browsers without javascript.
+- You need a widely supported framework, with a large community of devs and tools.
+- You are looking for a framework that is similar to Angular, Ember or React.
+- You need a very fast framework; gotoв chooses simplicity over performance in a couple of critical and permanent respects.

+### What does gotoв care about?

+- **Ease of use**: 90% of the functionality you need is contained in three functions (one for calling an event (`B.call`), one for stringifying an event call into a DOM attribute (`B.ev`) and one for creating dynamic elements which are updated automatically (`B.view`)).
+There's also three more events for performing data changes that you'll use often.
+But that's pretty much it.
+- **Fast reload**: the edit-reload cycle should take under two seconds.
+No need to wait until no bundle is completed.
+- **Smallness**: gotoв and its dependencies are < 2k lines of consistent, annotated javascript.
+In other words, it is less than 2048 lines on top of [vanilla.js](http://vanilla-js.com/).
+- **Batteries included**: the core functionality for building a webapp is all provided.
+Whatever libraries you add on top will probably be for specific things (nice CSS, a calendar widget, etc.)
+- **Trivial to set up**: add `<script src="https://cdn.jsdelivr.net/gh/fpereiro/gotob@/gotoB.min.js"></script>` at the top of the `<body>`.
+- **Everything in plain sight**: all properties and state are directly accessible from the javascript console of the browser.
+DOM elements have stringified event handlers that can be inspected with any modern browser.
+- **Performance**: gotoв itself is small (~13kb when minified and gzipped, including all dependencies) so it is loaded and parsed quickly.
+Its view redrawing mechanism is reasonably fast.
+- **Cross-browser compatibility**: gotoв is intended to work on virtually all the browsers you may encounter.
+See browser current compatibility above in the *Installation* section.

+### What does gotoв *not* care about?

+- **Browsers without javascript**: gotoв is 100% reliant on client-side javascript - if you want to create webapps that don't require javascript, gotoв cannot possibly help you create them.
+- **Post-2009 javascript**: everything's written in a subset of ES5 javascript.
+This means no transpilation, no different syntaxes, and no type declarations.
+You can of course write your application in ES6 or above and gotoв will still work.
+- **Module loading**: gotoв and its dependencies happily and unavoidably bind to the global object.
+No CommonJS or AMD.
+- **Build/toolchain integration**: there's no integration with any standard tool for compiling HTML, CSS and js. gotoв itself is pre-built with a 70-line javascript file.
+- **Hot-reloading**: better get that refresh finger ready!
+- **Plugin system**: gotoв tries to give provide you all the essentials out of the box, without installation or configuration.
+- **Object-oriented programming**: gotoв uses objects mostly as namespaces.
+There's no inheritance and no use of `bind`.
+Classes are nowhere to be found.
+- **Pure functional programming**: in gotoв, [side-effects are expressed as events](https://github.com/fpereiro/recalc).
+The return values from event handlers are ignored, and every function has access to the global store.
+There's no immutability; the global state is modified through functions that update it in place.

 ## API reference

 Before reading this section, it is recommended that you read the [introduction](#introduction).